Citizens, Not Spectators

 The Youth Leadership Initiative is presented by the University of Virginia Center for Politics, providing free civics education materials and programs.
 YLI programs are designed to help students to understand and take responsibility as citizens, becoming lifelong participants in democracy with lesson plans and activities, each program includes simulations and hands-on projects that connect students with the political process.

-CSPAN offers free primary source material for social studies classrooms, including lessons on the Road to the White House.
+CSPAN offers free primary source material for social studies classrooms, including lessons on campaigns and elections.

 Scholastic News offers an election website with resources for elementary school teachers.